railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_import_export.rst

 	#.
 Click  *Partners > Partners by category* to view the tree of categories, including the new \ ``Quality``\  branch that you loaded.

-.. tip::   **GTK Client**  *GTK dialog box for importing CSV files*
+.. tip:: GTK dialog box for importing CSV files

    The dialog box you use in the web client for importing a CSV file is slightly different from that of the GTK client.
    The GTK client shows you which fields are required and doesn't include those fields that can't be completed (such as calculated fields).

 New partners
 ^^^^^^^^^^^^^